ancarda/vcs-autodiscovery-rfc/RFC.md

 This tag MUST be used exactly once.
 Software consuming pages MUST error if this tag is used more than once.

-The content of this tag MUST not include spaces, commas, semicolons, or anything to otherwise indicate a list.
+The content of this tag MUST NOT include spaces, commas, semicolons, or anything to otherwise indicate a list.
 Multiple version control systems for the same project (on the same HTML page) is not supported.
 Software consuming pages SHOULD error if space, colon, or semicolon is present in the content attribute